 The Funds may purchase commercial paper.
 Commercial paper consists of short-term (usually from 1 to 270 days) unsecured promissory notes issued by corporations in order to finance their current operations.
 See Appendix B for more information on ratings assigned to commercial paper.
 It may be secured by letters of credit, a surety bond or other forms of collateral.
 Commercial paper is usually repaid at maturity by the issuer from the proceeds of the issuance of new commercial paper.
 As a result, investment in commercial paper is subject to the risk the issuer cannot issue enough new commercial paper to satisfy its outstanding commercial paper, also known as rollover risk.
 Commercial paper may become illiquid or may suffer from reduced liquidity in certain circumstances.
 Like all fixed income securities, commercial paper prices are susceptible to fluctuations in interest rates.
 If interest rates rise, commercial paper prices will decline.
 The short-term nature of a commercial paper investment makes it less susceptible to interest rate risk than many other fixed income securities because interest rate risk typically increases as maturity lengths increase.
-Commercial paper tends to yield smaller returns than longer-term corporate debt because securities with shorter maturities typically have lower effective yields than those with longer maturities.
-As with all fixed income securities, there is a chance that the issuer will default on its commercial paper obligation.
+Commercial paper tends to yield smaller returns than longer-term corporate debt because securities, there is a chance that the issuer will default on its commercial paper obligation.